-- A. explain the making of social welfare policy and the political process (week 1); - B. discuss American values and the values of social work and generalist practice as they relate to social welfare (week 1): - C. discuss historical perspectives of social welfare, including its expansion and financing (week 2); - D. define poverty in terms of deprivation, inequality, culture, exploitation, and structure (week 3); - E. discuss A Framework for Understanding Poverty by Ruby Payne (week 4); - F. describe ways to measure poverty, the homeless, underclass, dependency, attempted solutions, political implications, reform (week 4; - G. play the simulation game, Ghetto, and appreciate the struggle of the poor (weeks 4-5); - H. explain social insurance: Social Security Act, OASDI, unemployment compensation, and worker's compensation (week 6); - I. describe social welfare programs of: SSI, vocational rehabilitation, deinstitutionalization, normalization, independent living, Bill of Rights for the disabled, developmental disabilities, and general assistance (week 7); - J. describe AFDC, WIN, Workfare, the JOBS program, and welfare reform (week 8); - K. describe nutritional policy: commodity distribution, food stamps, meals for children, WIC, and nutrition for older adults (week 10);
+- A. explain the making of social welfare policy and the political process (week 1); - B. discuss American values and the values of social work and generalist practice as they relate to social welfare (week 1); - C. discuss historical perspectives of social welfare, including its expansion and financing (week 2); - D. define poverty in terms of deprivation, inequality, culture, exploitation, and structure (week 3); - E. discuss A Framework for Understanding Poverty by Ruby Payne (week 4); - F. describe ways to measure poverty, the homeless, underclass, dependency, attempted solutions, political implications, reform (week 4; - G. play the simulation game, Ghetto, and appreciate the struggle of the poor (weeks 4-5); - H. explain social insurance: Social Security Act, OASDI, unemployment compensation, and worker's compensation (week 6); - I. describe social welfare programs of: SSI, vocational rehabilitation, deinstitutionalization, normalization, independent living, Bill of Rights for the disabled, developmental disabilities, and general assistance (week 7);

-- L. differentiate the policies of cash or in-kind (week 10); - M. assess allegations of welfare fraud (week 10); - N. explain health care policies: Medicaid, Medicare, DRGs, HMOs, and PPOs, and managed care along with the ethical dilemmas of health care (week 11); - O. discuss the War on Poverty, head start, and employment programs (week 12); - P. explain social service policies to address alcohol and drug abuse, mental health, deinstitutionalization, child abuse, and services for older Americans (week 13;) - Q. describe policies to address gender inequalities and sexual harassment, abortion, domestic violence, gay rights, civil rights, education, housing, affirmative action, voting rights, and immigration (week 14); - R. discuss implementing social welfare policy and program evaluation (week 15); - S. apply the model for social welfare policy analysis by Segal and Brzuzy to selected social policies (weeks 6-14); - T. react in writing to A Framework for Understanding Poverty by Ruby Payne on positions taken in the book (week 4); - U. react in writing to There Are No Children Here by Alex Kotlowitz as to the impact of poverty on children, their families, the community, and the delivery of services (week 9); - V. write a paper and prepare a Power Point presentation for class discussion on a social welfare policy of significant importance to today (week 10); - W. keep a digital scrapbook of current events articles relevant to a social welfare policy interest (week 13): - X. Attend at least two (2) community events during the semester (i.e., Planitulsa session, City Council meeting, etc.).
+- J. describe AFDC, WIN, Workfare, the JOBS program, and welfare reform (week 8); - K. describe nutritional policy: commodity distribution, food stamps, meals for children, WIC, and nutrition for older adults (week 10); - L. differentiate the policies of cash or in-kind (week 10); - M. assess allegations of welfare fraud (week 10); - N. explain health care policies: Medicaid, Medicare, DRGs, HMOs, and PPOs, and managed care along with the ethical dilemmas of health care (week 11); - O. discuss the War on Poverty, head start, and employment programs (week 12); - P. explain social service policies to address alcohol and drug abuse, mental health, deinstitutionalization, child abuse, and services for older Americans (week 13;) - Q. describe policies to address gender inequalities and sexual harassment, abortion, domestic violence, gay rights, civil rights, education, housing, affirmative action, voting rights, and immigration (week 14); - R. discuss implementing social welfare policy and program evaluation (week 15); - S. apply the model for social welfare policy analysis by Segal and Brzuzy to selected social policies (weeks 6-14); - T. react in writing to A Framework for Understanding Poverty by Ruby Payne on positions taken in the book (week 4); - U. react in writing to There Are No Children Here by Alex Kotlowitz as to the impact of poverty on children, their families, the community, and the delivery of services (week 9); - V. write a paper and prepare a Power Point presentation for class discussion on a social welfare policy of significant importance to today (week 10); - W. keep a digital scrapbook of current events articles relevant to a social welfare policy interest (week 13); - X. Attend four (4) community meetings during the semester: two (2) NASW meetings and two (2) community events (i.e., City Council, South Peoria Board, School Board).

 IV.
-TEXTBOOKS
+TEXTBOOKS AND OTHER LEARNING RESOURCES